Combat 18: The neo-Nazi network facing a ban in Germany | DW | 05.07.2019

 Germany may soon ban the neo-Nazi group Combat 18 as a terrorist organization.
 Given Germany's history, and a recent killing allegedly tied to neo-Nazi circles, the main mystery may be why it hasn't been banned yet.

-Last Thursday, Germany's branch of Combat 18 let its mask slip: For the first time ever, the neo-Nazi group decided to release a video.
+Last Thursday, Germany's branch of Combat 18 let its mask slip: the neo-Nazi group took the very rare step of releasing a video.
 Despite a balaclava, black gloves, zipped-up anorak, and an artificially distorted voice, it didn't take long for antifascist research organization Exif to identify the man they believed was standing in some greenery in the video: Robin Schmiemann.

 The disguised man believed to be Schmiemann, a leading figure of the group, read out a declaration saying that Combat 18 felt obliged to go public "due to recent incidents and the media's cannibalizing of our name for the sole purpose of increasing circulation."